cjntaylor/node-cmake/README.md

 system, generating build files for the actual build tools and IDEs on each platform.
-It does this by using its own platform agnostic and turing complete syntax for describing the build process in general terms, and converting that syntax to the correct build instructions on each platform.
+It does this by using its own platform agnostic and turing complete syntax for describing the build process in general terms, and converting that syntax to the correct build instructions.

 CMake has long been a counter-argument and [competitor](https://chromium.googlesource.com/external/gyp/+/master/docs/GypVsCMake.md)